Iowa

 Where You Can Vote

-How to find your polling place: Visit the Iowa Secretary of State’s Precinct/Polling Place Locator webpage to determine where you should vote.
+How to find your polling place: You must vote at the polling place corresponding to your address.
+Visit the Iowa Secretary of State’s Precinct/Polling Place Locator to determine where you should vote.

-Absentee In-Person voters can vote at their County Auditor’s office, visit the Iowa Secretary of State’s Find Your County Auditor webpage for locations and hours.
+Absentee In-Person voters can vote at their County Auditor’s office and at any satellite polling locations, if ant, that have been established, in their county.
+Visit the Iowa Secretary of State’s Find Your County Auditor webpage for locations and hours.

 Registering to Vote